-Forward Engineer to Database Connection Options Set Parameters f or Connecting to a DBMS Catalog Validation Stored Connection: Localhost • Select from saved connection settings Connection Method: Standard (TCP/IP) - Method to use to connect to the RDBMS Review SQL Script Parameters SSL Advanced Hostname: localhost Port: 3306 Name or IP address of the server host TCP/IP port.
+Forward Engineer to Database Connection Options Cat Dama tara d Set Parameters 1 or Connecting to a DBMS Stored Connection: Localhost - Select from saved connection settings Connection Method: Standard (TCP/IP) • Method to use to connect to the RDBMS Review SQL Script Parameters SSL Advanced Hostname: localhost Port: 3306 Name or IP address of the server host TCP/IP port.
 Username: root Name of the user to connec t with.
 Password: Store in Vault Clear The user's password.
 Will b e requested later if it's not set.
 Default Schema: The schema to use as defa ult schema.
-Leave blank to select it later.
-E ack Next Cancel
+Leave blank to select it later. В ack Next Cancel